DuckyTeam/handbook/Draft_en.md

 Ducky is registered as an ideal corporation.
 That means it has rights as a corporation but statutes resembles a foundation.
 Important sections of the statutes follows:
 ##### § 6.0 Profits and dividends
-All profits generated by the Company is to be used to promote the development and realization of the Company's objectives and will be managed by the Company to ensure it is apllied within its approved purpose.
+All profits generated by the Company is to be used to promote the development and realization of the Company's objectives and will be managed by the Company to ensure it is applied within its approved purpose.
 Ducky's goal is not profit and as such there will be no distribution av dividends beyond the company itself.
 ##### § 7.
 Sale of shares
 Shares in the company have limited transferability and can not be mortgaged, sold or otherwise transferred to other than existing shareholders.
 Assignment sum can not be greater than the relevant shareholder original value of the stock (s) (cost price).
 If several shareholders wish to acquire the shares allocated these will be shared proportionately among interested parties based on their proportionate stake in the company.